qwerty12/X250-Hackintosh/README.md

 #### Caps lock indicator

 The freeware [Captin](http://captin.strikingly.com) program can be used to show the caps lock status when the button is pressed.
-A hex editor can be used to zero out the OFF and ON labels, making it more closer to how the Lenovo OSD looks.
+A hex editor can be used to zero out the OFF and ON labels, making it more closer to how the Lenovo Windows OSD looks.

 #### ThinkPadMuteLEDSetter